Transverse-momentum-dependent parton distribution functions up to twist 4 for spin-1 hadrons: Results on TMDs for tensor-polarized spin-1 hadrons

 The same discussions can be made for the transverse-momentum-dependent fragmentation functions of spin-1 hadrons by the replacements of the kinematical variables and the function notations as \cite{bate2000}

 Therefore, new fragmentation functions exist for spin-1 hadrons in addition to the fragmentation functions of the spin-1/2 nucleon by these simple replacements in Tables \ref{table:twist-2-tmd-list}, \ref{table:twist-2-pdf-list}, \ref{table:twist-3-tmd-list}, \ref{table:twist-3-pdf-list}, \ref{table:twist-4-tmd-list}, and \ref{table:twist-4-pdf-list}.
 Here, $S_h$ and $T_h$ are spin-vector and tensor polarizations of the hadron $h$, and $M_h$ is its mass.
 The variable $z$ is the momentum fraction given by $P_h^- = z k^- $.
+As explained by the asterisks ($*1$--$4$) in the collinear PDF tables, there are the collinear fragmentation functions $H_{1LT} (z)$, $G_{LT}(z)$, $H_{LL}(z)$, and $H_{3LT} (z)$ although their corresponding functions $h_{1LT} (x)$, $g_{LT}(x)$, $h_{LL}(x)$, and $h_{3LT} (x)$ vanish due to the time-reversal invariance.